Kuroko's Basketball The Movie: Last Game: Jabberwock

 One of the members of the American basketball team Jabberwock.
-Silver is arrogant and ignorant, and he calls himself the "Almighty Me."
-Along with that he is also very talkative, just to have a lot of interest in women.
-He will not care about the people around him, unless it's Gold Jr. will be the one who did it.
-Silver also tends to mock those whom he considers weak.
+Arrogant and ignorant, Silver calls himself the "Almighty Me".
+He is also sociable, only to have a lot of interest in women.
+Silver will not care about the people around him, unless it is Gold Jr. will be the one who did it.
+He also tends to mock those whom he considers weak.

 Production

-The ending theme song of this movie is "Glorious days" sung by GRANRODEO.
+The ending theme song of this film is "Glorious Days" sung by Granrodeo.